-After spending last summer doing research at Harvard, senior biology major Laura Hancock decided to head to Moscow for summer break this year.
+After spending summer 2011 doing research at Harvard, biology major Laura Hancock ('13) headed to Moscow the following summer.
 Moscow, Idaho, that is.
-Hancock did a Regional Approaches to Climate Change (REACCH) internship at the University of Idaho where she studied how a changing climate might affect aphids across the inland Pacific Northwest.
+Hancock undertook a Regional Approaches to Climate Change (REACCH) internship at the University of Idaho where she studied how a changing climate might affect aphids across the inland Pacific Northwest.

-Hancock has accumulated a wealth of experience and opportunity during her time at CNU, including last summer's Harvard trip, where she tracked ragweed allergy hot spots and how changes in climate affect the proteins in the plant that cause allergic reactions in people.
+Hancock gained a wealth of experience and opportunity at CNU, including her first summer trip to Harvard, where she tracked ragweed allergy hot spots and how changes in climate affect the proteins that cause allergic reactions in people.
 She credits CNU Biology Professors Dr. Lauren Ruane and Dr. Michael Meyer with helping her prepare for the REACCH internship.
 "Dr. Meyer showed me a lot of the field sampling methods I used out in Idaho a year before I went," says Hancock.

-When she's not busy in class or in the field, Hancock is co-president of the CNU Green Team and a member of the biology honor society, Beta Beta Beta.
-She worked with Ruane and Dr. Russell Burke as a laboratory teaching assistant and as a peer tutor in biology at CNU's Center for Academic Success.
-"The research and teaching experience I've gotten from working with professors exceeds anything I thought I would be able to get involved with as an undergraduate," says Hancock.
-She's even gotten her name in print, as a co-author with Ruane of a paper published in the September 2012 American Journal of Botany about fungi and flax.
-"Laura is constantly immersing herself in meaningful and productive activities.
-Her fascination with the intricacies of biology and her diligent work ethic have helped her excel as a research student in my lab and in other labs across the country," Ruane says.
+When she wasn’t busy in class or in the field, Hancock was co-president of the CNU Green Team and a member of the biology honor society, Beta Beta Beta.
+She worked with Ruane as a laboratory teaching assistant and as a peer tutor in biology at CNU's Center for Academic Success.
+"The research and teaching experience I got from working with professors exceeded anything I thought I would be able to get involved with as an undergraduate," says Hancock.
+She even published, as a co-author with Ruane, a paper in the American Journal of Botany about fungi and flax.
+"Laura constantly immersed herself in meaningful and productive activities.
+Her fascination with the intricacies of biology and her diligent work ethic helped her excel as a research student in my lab and in other labs across the country," Ruane says.